DinoChiesa/Edge-RFC7523-Proxy/README.md

 ## Provisioning the System

 The good news is, there's a provisioning script that helps you create all the things required as described above.
-To provision the keys, the developer, the product, and the app, and the keypair, run the provisioning script, like so:
+To provision the proxy, the developer, the product, and the app, and the associated keypair, run the provisioning script, like so:

 ```
 tools/provisionKeysProxyProductDeveloperAndApp.sh  -o ${ORG}  -e ${ENV}